Hacking a Better World!

 I operate at the intersection of business and technology to bring new ideas to life.

-I was head coach of Satya Nadella’s Innovation team, where I learned a lot about digital transformation, digital business design, disruptive innovation, business model innovation, and more.
+I was “head coach” of Satya Nadella’s Innovation team (Satya is the CEO of Microsoft.)
+My job was to accelerate digital transformation, while learning better ways to drive digital business design, disruptive innovation, business model innovation, and more.

 Building Books of Dreams to Change the World